Coder-Python/Recommender_systems/README.md

 We will make a tool for movie recommendations.

-This is a 10-day individual learning project at BeCode Liège.
+This is an individual learning project at BeCode Liège.

 ## Basic overview :